 READ: 9 Of The Best MBA Courses For Careers In Finance

 A boutique investment bank headquartered in Chicago, William Blair provides advisory services in areas including growth and financing to clients who range from entrepreneurs to corporations.
-The firm has around 2,100 total employees.
+The company has around 1,900 total employees.

 According to Vault, William Blair interns gain a great deal of practical experience including working on live deals.
 Senior and junior bankers regularly work together with several mentorship opportunities in place.

-The firm is highly encouraging of staff taking all their vacation days and also offers competitive compensation and benefits, though some employees in this year’s survey noted that bonuses were down compared with previous years.
+The firm is highly encouraging of staff taking all their vacation days, with a mandatory 15 vacation days per year during which a closed laptop policy is enforced.
+It also offers competitive compensation and benefits, though some employees in this year’s survey noted that bonuses have been low for the past two years.

-Across the entire ranking, Vault lists William Blair as the top bank for vacation policies and among the top three for both ESG practices and internal mobility.
+Across the entire ranking, Vault lists William Blair as the second-best bank for vacation policies and among the top 10 for ESG practices, internal mobility, and formal training.

 10. Harris Williams